bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/missing_semicolon_before_statement.md

 ### Bad keywords

-If you come from another programming language, it is also common to use keywords that don't mean the same or have no meaning at all in javaScript:
+If you come from another programming language, it is also common to use keywords that don’t mean the same or have no meaning at all in javaScript:

     def print(info){
       console.log(info);